vczh-libraries/Document/README.md

     - Inline variables, which allows the definition of variables in header files without violating the one definition rule.
 The rules are effectively the same as inline functions
     - Value of `__cplusplus` changed to 201703L: **I don't do preprocessing by myself**
     - `__has_include`, allowing the availability of a header to be checked by preprocessor directives: **I don't do preprocessing by myself**
+    - Making the text message for static_assert optional
 - **Parsed but it only reduces the accuracy of overloading so I don't care**
   - [C++11](https://en.wikipedia.org/wiki/C%2B%2B11)
     - constexpr – Generalized constant expressions: **Treat all constant values identical**